-Credit for Failures in Continuous Courses; Credit for Repeat Courses
+Credit for Failures in Continuous Courses and Credit for Repeat Courses

 An opportunity is offered to make up a failure in a trimester other than the last of a continuous course (i.e., a course lasting two or three consecutive trimesters with the identical course name and numerical designation).
 The failing grade will be recorded as "F" on the student's transcript.
 However, this "F" grade will be changed to "Pass" if the student earns at least a "C-" grade in a later trimester of the same course.
 As a result, credit may be earned for one previously failed trimester.
 This opportunity is also available if students have changed course levels upon teacher recommendation.

 School policy regarding course repeats includes the following basic principles:

-- a) Students who fail a required course must retake the course or an approved substitute and earn credit, and - b) No course is to be repeated for credit if credit was earned for the course previously. - c) No grade will be deleted from the permanent record.

-The school also recognizes two situations in which a course repeat may be required by faculty, even though credit was earned previously:
+- Students who fail a required course must retake the course or an approved substitute and earn credit, and - No course is to be repeated for credit if credit was earned for the course previously. - No grade will be deleted from the permanent record. - The school also recognizes situations in which a course repeat may be required, even though credit was earned previously.
+Credit in these circumstances will be determined by the principal on a case by case basis.